Skip to content

 data.append(row_dict)

-selected_ws = workbook.create_sheet(selected_sheet)
+selected_ws = workbook.create_sheet(self.selected_tab_name)

 self._write_data_to_sheet(selected_ws, selected_rows)

-remaining_ws = workbook.create_sheet(remaining_sheet)
+remaining_ws = workbook.create_sheet(self.remaining_tab_name)

 self._write_data_to_sheet(remaining_ws, remaining_rows)